-In total there are 12 Medigap or Medicare Supplement plans which you can find in the majority of states within the USA.
+In total there are 10 Medicare Supplement plans which you can find in the majority of states within the USA.
 The plans are lettered A – N. However, you can refer to our videos as well as the Medicare supplement plans comparison chart for comparing these plans and making the right decision.

 How can you Compare Supplement Plans?